JacksonDynamics/practiceHTMLproject/readme.md

-# Creating a City Construction Project project and design through a team Hackathon
+# Creating a City Construction Project Info page and design through a team Hackathon